orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

 ## Scrolling To The Active Track

-There are 2 possible scenarios where the &#8220;scrollToActiveTrack()" method is used.
+There are 2 possible scenarios where the "scrollToActiveTrack()" method is used.

 <div>
   <h3>